 It is worth noting that in the session-based model, user flows and funnel reports are based on events from one visit (session).
 They can be less accurate in depicting actual conversion paths when your funnels involve many steps that can be completed during separate visits.

 Session-based analytics gives you information such as the number of unique visitors and page views on your website.
 And if you pair it custom event tracking, you can understand your site’s user behavior better.

 Session-based analytics is important when it comes to omnichannel marketing, which involves multiple touchpoints with different sources/channels.
 Here, it’s impossible to get away from the concept of a “session”.
 After all, a session is an aggregate, and using aggregates significantly saves time and resources.

 Session-based data models offer a rich set of built-in reports like acquisition reports, thanks to which you can get data and insights on how people are finding your website.
 Therefore, session-based analytics is simple and accessible, especially helpful for digital marketers who aren’t deeply immersed in analytics.

-Now that we know how event tracking and session-based analytics work, let’s discuss the main topic of this article.
 Event-based web analytics uses a measurement model based on events and parameters.
 This makes a big difference in how data is measured.
 While things like page views, user timing, and app/screen views are classified as hit types in session-based analytics, here they’re all counted as events.